 The most important aspect of the policy is that the cash value account is protected against negative index performance.
 The policy has a guaranteed interest rate, which the company calls a ‘floor’, which is credited to your cash value account irrespective of market conditions.

 This way, you get the best of both worlds.
 If the market performs well, your policy accumulates a lot of cash value.
 If it performs poorly, your account is still credited with the minimum guaranteed interest, which means it does not lose value at any point, irrespective of how bad the index account performs.

 Group Universal life

-This is a regular universal life policy which is only provided through employers.
-It offers a death benefit which is guaranteed and a cash value portion which grows at a fixed rate.
+This is a regular universal life policy that is only provided through employers.
+It offers a death benefit that is guaranteed and a cash value portion that grows at a fixed rate.

 Variable Universal Life

 The policy has a guaranteed death benefit, which your beneficiary stands to receive in the event of your death, and a cash value component, whose growth is subject to market conditions.

 The money in the cash value account is invested in a number of sub accounts, whose growth is tied to the performance of the stock and bond markets.
 Since the money is invested in different types of accounts, the potential for growth is much higher compared to a fixed-rate account or an indexed account.